 Workplace mobility is becoming increasingly important for continued growth and innovation at Vanderbilt University Medical Center.
 However, the convenience and widespread use of personal devices present a number of issues for Medical Center security.
-Our Enterprise Cybersecurity team works diligently to protect VUMC data, and has deployed several technologies to enable better protection of that data.

 The next big step toward securing VUMC data is assuring that any device (including personal devices) used to access VUMC data is encrypted and secured.
 The security of these devices is in keeping with the VUMC policy on the Use of Personal Devices to Conduct VUMC Business.
 A mobile device management initiative is crucial in reaching that goal.

 Ready to enroll now?
 Follow these links to enroll your device:

 Get the Information Toolkit